Multitrack 2021 is open for applications NOW! Please read these FAQs before submitting your application.

 - Doing sound design

 A producer’s role can include all or some of these things.
-While some producers also host or present programmes, this fellowship is aimed at the production side of podcast and radio making.
+While some producers also host or present programmes, we want to make sure you know that this fellowship is aimed at the production side of podcasting and radio.
+So if you’re primarily aiming to become a presenter, this fellowship may not be right for you.

-What are some examples of the type of experience fellows might have?
+What are some examples of the type of experience you’re looking for from applicants?

 As we’ve said, this is an entry level scheme, aimed at people who are not currently earning a substantial proportion of their income from working in audio.
 However, we are looking for people who can demonstrate their passion for audio, through things they have made or worked on.